Piotr72us/Shrewd-Investor/README.md

   ## License

   This project is licensed under the MIT license.

   ## Acceptance Criteria

-  Application should allow users to save stocks in the portfolio
+  Application should allow users to save stocks in the portfolio.

-  Application should allow users to delete previous stock (from their portfolio, given they are unsatisfied with their performance)
+  Application should allow users to delete previous stock (from their portfolio, given they are unsatisfied with their performance).

-  Application should allow user to see current price(change in price)
+  Application should allow user to see current price (change in price).

-  pplication should allow users to get more information about the stock
+  pplication should allow users to get more information about the stock.

   ## Tests